LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 Here is a good example that features a prominent CTA, clear intention, and compelling copy:

-Lead qualification is a critical step, but it’s one many sales professionals skip.
-Getting this right makes a big difference in your outreach results.
+Lead qualification is a critical step, but many sales professionals skip it.
+Getting this right can make a big difference in your outreach results.

 If you don’t have a customer persona yet, then you need to do that before anything else.
-It should include:
+Your customer persona should include:

-These questions help you understand how valuable a lead is.
+These demographics help you understand how valuable a lead is.
 The closer they match this ideal persona, the more valuable they are.

 It’s important to disregard leads that don’t match your customer persona.
-If they are not profitable or they don’t need your service, then why waste time on them?
-Focus your efforts on winning business with best-fit clients instead.
+If they are not profitable or they don’t need your service, then you shouldn’t use your valuable resources on them.
+Focus your outbound sales efforts on winning business with best-fit clients instead.

 It’s always a good idea to prioritize decision-makers in companies, as they have the authority to make company-level purchases, which can be incredibly lucrative for you.

-Now that you’ve compiled a qualified list of leads, you can craft messages and connection requests—the bedrock of outbound LinkedIn sales.
+Now that you’ve compiled a qualified list of leads, you can craft messages and connection requests.
+Getting these right is crucial to outbound sales on LinkedIn.

-The reason many outreach messages feel spammy, is they aren’t personalized to the person being targeted.
-This will be quite obvious to any person when your message is a generic sales pitch not aimed at them in particular.
+Many outreach messages feel spammy because they aren’t personalized to the person being targeted.
+People can easily spot when a LinkedIn message is a generic sales pitch that isn’t aimed at them specifically.

 Tailoring each message to your prospect will make sure that your connection requests don’t get ignored like spammy messages often are.